paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a)(1).
+Pub.
+L. 118–159, § 521(c)(1)(A), substituted “Regular Marine Corps, and Space Force, and in the grades of ensign, lieutenant (junior grade), and lieutenant in the Regular Navy” for “and Regular Marine Corps in the grades of ensign, lieutenant (junior grade), and lieutenant in the Regular Navy, and in the equivalent grades in the Space Force”.

+Subsec. (a)(2).
+Pub.
+L. 118–159, § 521(c)(1)(B), substituted “Regular Marine Corps, and Space Force, and in the grades of lieutenant commander, commander, and captain in the Regular Navy” for “and Regular Marine Corps in the grades of lieutenant commander, commander, and captain in the Regular Navy, and in the equivalent grades in the Space Force”.

 2023—Pub.
 L. 118–31 struck out “Regular” before “Space Force” wherever appearing.

 2021—Subsec. (a)(1).
 Pub.
 L. 116–283, § 924(b)(13)(A), substituted “in the grades of ensign, lieutenant (junior grade), and lieutenant in the Regular Navy, and in the equivalent grades in the Regular Space Force” for “and in the grades of ensign, lieutenant (junior grade), and lieutenant in the Regular Navy”.